imgproxy/imgproxy/docs/configuration.md

 ## Video thumbnails

 imgproxy Pro can extract specific frames of videos to create thumbnails.
-The feature is disabled by default^ but can be enabled with `IMGPROXY_ENABLE_VIDEO_THUMBNAILS`.
+The feature is disabled by default, but can be enabled with `IMGPROXY_ENABLE_VIDEO_THUMBNAILS`.

 * `IMGPROXY_ENABLE_VIDEO_THUMBNAILS`: <img class="pro-badge" src="assets/pro.svg" alt="pro" /> then true, enables video thumbnails generation.
 Default: false;
 * `IMGPROXY_VIDEO_THUMBNAIL_SECOND`: <img class="pro-badge" src="assets/pro.svg" alt="pro" /> the timestamp of the frame in seconds that will be used for a thumbnail.
 Default: 1.